eighties8/verseword/README.md

-# Verseword - Crack the daily word with clever clues, vowel vibes, or pure brain dazzle!
+# VerseWord - Deepen your Bible knowledge with daily word puzzles and verse insights.

-A refined Wordle-style game built with Next.js, TypeScript, and Tailwind CSS.
+A Wordle-style puzzle guessing app with a biblical basis built with Next.js, TypeScript, and Tailwind CSS.
 With a focus on UX and player friendly features: switchable 5, 6, or 7 letter modes, option for clues, intelligent cursor management, and vowel reveals.

 ## Features